razzkumar/nestjs-aws-secrets-manager/README.md

 ## Quick start

 Import `AWSSecretsManagerModule` into the root `AppModule` and use the `forRoot()` method to configure it.
-This method accepts the object as `AWSSecretsManagerModuleOptions`, you also can full example code
+This method accepts the object as [AWSSecretsManagerModuleOptions](https://github.com/razzkumar/nestjs-aws-secrets-manager#options), you can also checkout [samples](https://github.com/razzkumar/nestjs-aws-secrets-manager/tree/main/samples)

 ```typescript
 import { Module } from '@nestjs/common';